nanxstats/nanx.me/content/_index.md

 description: "Personal website of Nan Xiao; 肖楠的个人网站"
 ---

 👋 Hi!
-I'm Nan.
-While trained as a statistician, I'm driven by a passion for building better software.
-This unique perspective informs my approach to turning rigorous statistical methods into intuitive tools people love to use.
+I'm Nan --- a statistician by training, a software builder at heart.\
+I specialize in building statistical and research software where robust implementation meets intuitive design.

-Whether it's contributing to healthcare research or open source projects, I'm always focusing on creating effective software that is also accessible, reliable, and maintainable for everyone involved, from scientists to engineers.
+Whether advancing healthcare research or contributing to open source, my focus is always on transforming real-world complexities into reliable, accessible, and maintainable solutions.

-My commitment to better software extends to developer experience (DevEx).\
+My commitment to better software extends to developer experience (DevEx).
-I enjoy designing development workflows that teams can adopt, extend, and collaborate on, because great software is only possible with great workflows.
+I design workflows that teams can adopt and extend, because great software is only possible with great collaboration.

 <style>
 .landing {